-That's what makes banner images ads so powerful.
+That's what makes banner image ads so powerful.
 You know the saying, "a picture is worth a thousand words" – well, it's true that you can communicate much more quickly with visual stimuli to help build your brand.

 But adding a banner image to your site is not the advice I'm giving here because most are already doing it.

 My advice is to put even more emphasis on these ads.

 But there should be more attention given to the performance of these advertisements.
 Here are a few ways to get more from your banner image ads:

 - Test images.
 You should always be testing different image variations.
-Try the same image but with two different background colors.
-Try the same promotion but one with one person in the image and another with a family in the image.
-There are an endless number of variations that you can try with your image ads and you should test them over time to get the best possible results.
+Try the same image but with two different background colors or the same promotion but one with a person in the image and another with a family.
+There are an endless number of variations you can test over time to identify what works best.

 - Test calls-to-action, buttons and other element locations.
-In my experience, the banner image designs that banks put together are all over the place.
-Some have 100 words on them, some have two.
-Some have a large button at the bottom, some don't have an obvious button at all.
 Just like you should test the images you use, you should also test the different elements that make up the complete image ad, like your CTAs and buttons.